-Cheyenne Harris, Senior This past year I received a unique opportunity that I couldn't afford to pass up: an internship working with sea turtles at Marine Corps Base Camp Lejeune in North Carolina.
-I have completed about 600 of my required 1700 hours at the internship thus far.
-I am enjoying the things that I would have never gotten to experience without this internship: managing a beach full of loggerhead sea turtle nests, taking shorebird surveys, and learning from great people of the Marine Corps and different biologists around the area who specialize in turtle hatchlings and wounded birds.
+During the 2013-3014 school year I received a unique opportunity that I couldn't afford to pass up: an internship working with sea turtles at Marine Corps Base Camp Lejeune in North Carolina, during which I gained more than 1700 hours of experience.
+I enjoyed the things that I would have never gotten to experience without this internship: managing a beach full of loggerhead sea turtle nests, taking shorebird surveys, and learning from great people of the Marine Corps and different biologists around the area who specialize in turtle hatchlings and wounded birds.

 I graduated in May 2011 with a dual degree in Biology and Environmental Studies.
 After taking a year to play in the woods at NorthBay Adventure, an environmental education center, I started an internship with the Parks & People Foundation in Baltimore City.
 I'm now part of the new Chesapeake Youth Corps Intern Team.
 The team is working together to improve and grow Chesapeake Bay Watershed youth green job programs.
 We will be providing promotional and communication support, helping the partners maintain connections with younger generations as technology rapidly changes – we’re really good at Facebook.
 Network partners include the Parks & People Foundation, Maryland Department of Natural Resources, National Park Service, James River Association and Virginia Department of Conservation and Recreation.
 The goal is to improve the existing youth job corps programs by making connections between the partners and give more support and resources to develop new programs.
 I'm not sure about what lies at the end of this internship, but I'm looking forward to the experiences this year will bring!